ztnel/blade-k3s/README.md

 ## Automating Cluster Setup

 Downloading dependancies, flashing compute modules, setting up custom node configs are all tedious and time consuming processes.
-This repository leverages automation for faster and more consistent setup results for turingpi
+This repository leverages automation for faster and more consistent setup results for TuringPi clusters.

 ## TuringPi Setup
+1. Remove all compute modules from the SO-DIMM slots if present
-1. Set the first jumper closest to the micro-usb slave programmer port so that it is on the pin with the small triangle indicator.
+2. Set the first jumper closest to the micro-usb slave programmer port so that it is on the pin with the small triangle indicator.
 This sets the pinstate to eMMC flash mode.
-2. Connect micro-usb to your local machine
+3. Connect micro-usb to your local machine
-3. Insert eMMC compute module into the master SO-DIMM slot
-4. Power TuringPi using 12V VDC in or mini-ITX power cable

 ## Quickstart
 Clone and run setup to generate build artefacts: